JCMexplains/writing-for-success-2023/textbook.md

 **Incorrect:** The recipe is simple: Tomato, basil, and avocado.

+### In a Formal Greeting

+We use a colon after a greeting in a formal business letter, although we use a comma after the greeting in a less-formal letter.

+> Dear Hiring Manager:
+>
+> To Whom It May Concern:
+>
+> Dear Mom,
+>
+> To my beloved Janie,

 #### Exercise 1

-On your own sheet of paper, correct the following sentences by adding semicolons or colons where needed.
+On your own sheet of paper, correct the sentences by adding semicolons or colons.

 If the sentence does not need a semicolon or colon, write *OK*.

 1. Don't give up you never know what tomorrow brings.
 2. Our records show that the patient was admitted on March 9, 2010